hatedabamboo/notes.hatedabamboo.me/docs/posts/solving-the-big-iam-challenge.md

 }
 ```

-Provided AWS policy is like telling us: hey, there's a quite specific action that you can use!
-And use it we will.
-Same as before, using the Identity Pool ID we will obtain our Identity ID.
+The provided AWS policy is like telling us: "Hey, there's a quite specific action that you can use!"
+And use it, we will.
+Same as before, using the Identity Pool ID, we will obtain our Identity ID.

 ```shell
 > aws cognito-identity get-id --identity-pool-id us-east-1:b73cb2d2-0d00-4e77-8e80-f99d9c13da3b